 How to Pick a Protein Supplement?

 Our recommendation is to choose a shake that has not only protein but also has other nutritional benefits.
 If you go through the hassle of making a shake, why only get protein out of it?
-Such as high fiber content.

-A more well-rounded health shake or meal replacement shake like Shakeology ensures that you can also get enough fiber and probiotics.
+A more well-rounded health shake or meal replacement shake like Shakeology or LyfeFuel ensures that you can also get enough fiber and probiotics.
 Kill two birds with one stone and improve your poop health and gut health as well.
-While 97% of Americans get enough protein, 97% of Americans are fiber deficient.

 We look at our shakes as an opportunity to fill in the gaps in our day’s nutrition.
 While we strive to eat the rainbow, it’s not always easy, and our shake is our best friend while traveling or out of our regular routine.
 So, we have a few favorite shake additives that we like to throw in based on how we’re feeling.

-Engineer Your Protein Shake
+Engineer Your Protein Shake<

 We also take the opportunity (when we’re not on the go) to engineer more nutrients into our shakes.
 Here are some of our favorites.
 Both frozen or fresh ingredients should be added to the blender.